systeminit/si/app/docs/src/reference/workspaces.md

 ![API Token Generation](./workspaces/api-token.png)

 Then click the 'Generate API Token' button.
 The token will then be shown _only one time in a modal_.
-Copy the token and store it someplace safe - it provides access to your System Initiative workspace on your behalf!
+Copy the token and store it somewhere safe - it gives you access to your System Initiative workspace!

 It will then appear in the 'Active Tokens' list.